Stan Reents, PharmD

 - Aerobic Capacity: Maximal heart rate and VO2 max

-Researchers found that the regular practice of Hatha yoga significantly improved the subjects' flexibility, muscular strength and endurance, and balance:
+Researchers found that the regular practice of Hatha yoga significantly improved the subjects' balance, flexibility, muscular strength, and muscular endurance:

 • Flexibility: After eight weeks, the average flexibility of the yoga group improved by 13-35% and the gains were significantly greater than the non-yoga group, especially in shoulder and trunk flexibility, and ankle range of motion.
 “We saw very nice changes in flexibility of the entire body, the shoulder girdle, twisting, bending, reaching, good low-back flexibility,” says Porcari.